tbeets/benchmark/driver-nats-core/README.md

 Variable | Description | Default
 :--------|:------------|:-------
-`region` | The AWS region in which the RabbitMQ cluster will be deployed | `us-west-2` `public_key_path` | The path to the SSH public key that you've generated | `~/.ssh/nats_aws.pub` `ami` | The [Amazon Machine Image](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AWI) to be used by the cluster's machines | [`ami-9fa343e7`](https://access.redhat.com/articles/3135091)
+`region` | The AWS region in which the NATS cluster and benchmark workers will be deployed | `us-west-2` `public_key_path` | The path to the SSH public key that you've generated | `~/.ssh/nats_aws.pub` `ami` | The [Amazon Machine Image](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AWI) to be used by the cluster's machines | [`ami-9fa343e7`](https://access.redhat.com/articles/3135091)
-`instance_types` | The EC2 instance types used by the various components | `i3.4xlarge` (RabbitMQ brokers), `c4.8xlarge` (benchmarking client)
+`instance_types` | The EC2 instance types used by the various components | `i3.4xlarge` (NATS servers), `c4.8xlarge` (benchmarking client)

 > If you modify the `public_key_path`, make sure that you point to the appropriate SSH key path when running the [Ansible playbook](#running-the-ansible-playbook).

 ### Running the Ansible playbook

-With the appropriate infrastructure in place, you can install and start the RabbitMQ cluster using Ansible with just one command:
+With the appropriate infrastructure in place, you can install and start the NATS cluster and benchmark workers using Ansible with just one command:

 ```bash
 $ TF_STATE=./ ansible-playbook \